I am sharing time with my colleague, the Minister of State, Deputy Heydon.

 Incidentally, on the issue of the meat sector and meat factories, meat factories all over the world have had difficulties in terms of outbreaks of Covid, but the owners have a vested interest in keeping their supply chain open.
 Some people have suggested that the owners somehow want to close the factories down or operate them illegally.
 In fact, they want to keep them open and keep supplying the market.
 It is to be hoped that will continue into the future.

 I thank the Minister, Deputy McConalogue, and the Minister of State, Deputy Heydon, for facilitating this question and answer session.
 Farmers have raised several significant concerns with me in recent weeks.
-First, there is the issue of the beef exceptional aid measure, BEAM, scheme.
+First, there is the issue of the BEAM scheme.
 Many farmers are seeking an extension to 31 December 2021 for applicants who did not meet the 5% production reduction.
 I understand the Department is engaging with the EU Commission regarding flexibility on the deadline.
 I ask the Minister to provide an update in that regard.
 It would be much appreciated.

 Second, we need to see meaningful action on the issue of realigning food prices with production costs.
 There is significant frustration among farmers with regard to attempts by factories to bring down the price of beef and due to the increased production costs associated with finishing cattle.
 There is significant concern in that regard.
 We need to see accelerated measures and more action in this area to ensure Meat Industry Ireland is left in no doubt that the undermining of market conditions by meat factories will not be accepted.